792x/SingleDampenedPendulumVisualization/README.md

 ![Phase Portrait](/phase-portrait.png)

-from figure we can see that for starting points near origin and small velocites the pendulum goes into a spiral straightaway, for others it keeps going right until also going into a spiral.
+From figure we can see that for starting points near origin and small velocites the pendulum goes into a spiral straightaway, for others it keeps going right until also going into a spiral.